Collecting Renders from Multiple Browser SessionsΒΆ

 scene = DefaultScene(rawChildren=[virtual_camera])

 We define a simple job queue where each job is a dictionary of parameters.
-The keys are immutable.
-We will use a done flag to mark the job status.
+The queue tracks job status and supports recovery of failed jobs.

 from time import time